Skip to main content

 Traditional classroom model

-Upon successful completion, students will be able to: explain the role of the undercover officer/agent in narcotics enforcement; describe common features of retail narcotics operations; identify resources, techniques, and tactics available to the undercover narcotics officer/agent; and apply narcotics interdiction techniques in simulations.
+Upon successful completion, students will be able to: explain the role of an undercover officer/agent in narcotics enforcement; describe common features of narcotics operations; identify resources, techniques, and tactics available to the undercover narcotics officer/agent; as well as apply narcotics interdiction techniques in simulations.